-I have long been a fan of Gary Chapman’s 5 Love Languages book.
-I have suggested the book to client’s countless times.
-Therefore, when I saw that he and Jennifer Thomas had written a similar book relating to apologies, I was eager to read it and see if it might be just as helpful to […]
+I am a fan of Gary Chapman’s 5 Love Languages.
+When I saw that he and Jennifer Thomas had written The 5 Apology Languages, I was eager to read it.

 The Autism Spectrum, Sexuality & the Law is a great introduction to the unforeseen consequences of sexual exploration by individuals with ASD.

 As a member of a professional community close to this issue, I want to address the controversy surrounding Dr. Allyn Walker and their book A Long Dark Shadow.